voc0der/NWNLogRotator/README.md

 5) Add Http.Get to allow user to specify custom parsing off a list from a source like github.

 # Parsed Neverwinter Night Log Example:
-Right Click <a href="https://raw.githubusercontent.com/ravenmyst/NWN-Log-Rotator/master/output/NWNLogExample.html">This Text -> Save as as an HTML and load that downloaded file in a browser!
+Right Click <a href="https://raw.githubusercontent.com/ravenmyst/NWN-Log-Rotator/master/output/NWNLogExample.html">This Text -> Select Save Link Target and it should save it as an HTML.
+Double click to see it live in a browser!

 # NWNLogRotator Screenshot
 ![Screenshot of NWNLogRotator would be here](https://raw.githubusercontent.com/ravenmyst/NWNLogRotator/master/app1.png)